The pros and cons of MyFitnessPal for food tracking

-The MyFitnessPal app provides all the nutritional information my clients need to ensure their diets are supporting (instead of detracting from) their health, fitness, and physique goals.
+The MyFitnessPal app provides all the nutritional information our clients need to ensure their diets are supporting (instead of detracting from) their health, fitness, and physique goals.
 However, the app ain’t perfect.

-MyFitnessPal is simple to use, includes a web version as well as a mobile version, and allows me to easily access my clients’ food logs without them having to send me anything.
-My review below focuses on its “higher level” functionality as it relates to accurately logging our food, rather than addressing the user interface or the technical side of things.
+MyFitnessPal is simple to use, includes a web version as well as a mobile version, and allows me and my coaching team to easily access our clients’ food logs without them having to send us anything.
+My review below focuses on its “higher level” functionality as it relates to accurately logging food, rather than addressing the user interface or the technical side of things.

 MyFitnessPal: The pros